John Candelaria: Career

 Candelaria, who stood 6 ft 7 in and wielded a mid- to upper-90s fastball with natural movement, remained an effective starter for the Pirates through the 1984 season.
 He suffered personal tragedy on Christmas morning 1984, when his 18-month-old son John Jr. fell into the family's swimming pool at their home in Sarasota, Florida.
 John Jr. spent five weeks in intensive care and was then transitioned to home, where he received nursing care 24 hours per day.
 He was readmitted to the hospital multiple times and spent 11 months in a coma.
 John Jr. died in a Pittsburgh hospital on November 14, 1985.

 Candelaria was moved to the bullpen in 1985.
 In response to the change, Candelaria called general manager Harding Peterson "a bozo"; he said that the team's ownership valued its racehorses more than its baseball players.
 He posted nine saves out of the Pittsburgh bullpen, which ended up being a team high on a 57-win team.
 He was traded along with George Hendrick and Al Holland from the Pirates to the Angels for Pat Clements and Mike Brown on August 2 in a transaction that was completed two weeks later on August 16 when Bob Kipper was sent to Pittsburgh.
 At the time, he was one of only two Pirates that remained from the 1979 championship team, the other being Don Robinson.
 The Angels immediately made him a starter again and he went 7–3 down the stretch in 1985 and helped the Angels into the 1986 ALCS with a 10–2 record.
 Candelaria later said that the trade to a contending team had been a positive change for him.

 Candelaria and George Hendrick once confronted their Angels teammate Reggie Jackson about his bullying of Lisa Nehus Saxon.
 Saxon had been one of the first female reporters allowed in baseball locker rooms.

 In 1989, Yankee manager Dallas Green looked to give Candelaria some extra rest at the start of the year, as the pitcher was recovering from a knee injury.

 Candelaria played for both New York teams (Mets and Yankees), both Los Angeles teams (Dodgers and Angels) and both Canadian teams (Blue Jays and Expos).
 He finished his career back where it started in Pittsburgh in 1993, making him the only Pirates player from the 1979 team to play for the Pirates during their twenty consecutive losing seasons.
+Candelaria is the only MLB pitcher to record a win in each of the four Canadian big-league ballparks (Jarry Park, Olympic Stadium, Exhibition Stadium, and SkyDome).